marianadfarr/InventoryManager/README.md

 •   The Add button under the Parts TableView opens the Add Part form.
 •   The Modify button under the Parts TableView opens the Modify Part form.
 •   The Delete button under the Parts TableView deletes the selected part from the Parts TableView or displays a descriptive error message in the UI or in a dialog box if a part is not deleted.
 •   When the user searches for parts by ID or name (partial or full name) using the text field, the application displays matching results in the Parts TableView.
-(Including a search button is optional.)
 If the part or parts are found, the application highlights a single part or filters multiple parts.
 If the part is not found, the application displays an error message in the UI or in a dialog box.
 •   If the search field is set to empty, the table should be repopulated with all available parts.

 2. The Products pane
 •   The Add button under the Products TableView opens the Add Product form.
 •   The Modify button under the Products TableView opens the Modify Product form.
 •   The Delete button under the Products TableView deletes the selected product (if appropriate) from the Products TableView or displays a descriptive error message in the UI or in a dialog box if a product is not deleted.
-•   When the user searches for products by ID or name (partial or full name) using the text field, the application displays matching results in the Products TableView.
-(Including a search button is optional.)
-If a product or products are found, the application highlights a single product or products or filters multiple products.
+•   When the user searches for products by ID or name (partial or full name) using the text field, the application displays matching results in the Products TableView.If a product or products are found, the application highlights a single product or products or filters multiple products.
 If a product or products are not found, the application displays an error message in the UI or in a dialog box.
 •   If the search field is set to empty, the table should be repopulated with all available products.

-Note: A product’s associated parts can exist independent of current inventory of parts.
-You are not required to display sample data upon launching your application.
-You do not need to save your data to a database or a file; data for this application is nonpersistent and will reside in computer memory while in use.
+Note: You do not need to save your data to a database or a file; data for this application is nonpersistent and will reside in computer memory while in use.

 3. Exit button
 • The Exit button closes the application.